os-simopt/wrftamer/README.md

 ├── scripts # main file with all options
 ├── tests # test script for this repository
-├── resources # all resources that are used by the tests ├── WRFtamer # python scripts for some of the options ├── resources # templates for the namelist and the config-file ├── documentation  # documentaion using mkdocs
+├── resources # all resources that are used by the tests ├── wrftamer # python scripts for some of the options ├── resources # templates for the namelist and the config-file ├── documentation  # documentaion using mkdocs
 ```